 Cooking time for prawns

 In this recipe, the prawns are added in the last few minutes.
 A few minutes are more than enough for the prawns to soak in the flavours of the curry infused with fennel and ginger.
 You really do not need too much gravy in this recipe as every drop matters.
-The onions are slow cooked for about thirty minutes, till they caramelize and melt, adding their own sweetness to the gravy.
-The other highlights include the pungency of pure mustard oil, fresh fennel powder, dry red chillies, green chillies and fresh ginger paste.
+The onions are slow cooked for about thirty minutes, till they caramelise and melt, adding their own sweetness to the gravy.
+The other highlights include the pungency of pure mustard oil, fresh fennel powder, dry red chillies and fresh ginger paste.

 With or without shells?